igniterealtime/Openfire/doc/adr/004-manual-blowfish-pbkdf2-migration.md

 ✅ **Rollback capability**: Admin can restore from backup if migration fails

 ✅ **No surprise downtime**: Migration happens during planned maintenance, not unexpectedly at startup

+✅ **Self-describing values**: Version prefix prevents silent corruption if configuration is lost or inconsistent

 ❌ **Manual intervention required**: Admin must remember to run migration tool after upgrade